Policy 3141 OUT OF DISTRICT- “NON-RESIDENT STUDENT(S)” ADMISSION

 *Special Education

-14. Students who move from the district during the year must make application to continue the school year as an out of district student.
-Continued enrollment is subject to this policy concerning “admission procedures” as an “out of district student.”
+8. Students who move from the district during the year must complete an application to continue the school year as an open enrollment student.
+Continued enrollment is subject to this policy concerning “admission procedures” as an “open enrollment student.”

 Exceptions to the above capacity limits or ratios, in prioritized form, shall include the following: